mjhea0/sinatra-blog/README.md

 ##### Want to view the tutorial on how I built it?

 - Yes?
-View the [tutorial](http://mherman.org/blog/2013/06/08/designing-with-class-sinatra-plus-postgresql-plus-heroku/) on my blog (upated sep.
-29, 2013)
+View the [tutorial](http://mherman.org/blog/2013/06/08/designing-with-class-sinatra-plus-postgresql-plus-heroku/) on my blog (upated nov.
+20, 2013)
 - No ...

 ##### Well, at the very least, download the app and add some features (editing/deleting posts, user login/logout/authentication)